virgo-project/virgo/README.md

 While Capitalism may appear to be an unstoppable force, the fact of the matter is, capital and private property are constructs of our collective hallucination.
-It is people who enforce property laws.
+It is we the people who enforce property laws.
 Our minds are open enough to consider different ways of being.

 And we must.